Wedding Reception Table Layout Guide

 Banquet / long tables1.2 sqm96 sqm144 sqm240 sqm

 These figures cover tables and chairs only.
 Add a further 20% for the dance floor, top table, buffet or catering stations, bar area, and any band or DJ setup.
-A 120-guest wedding with round tables and a dance floor needs roughly 216 sqm of usable floor space.
+A 120-guest wedding with round tables and a dance floor needs 216 sqm of usable floor space.
+You must also account for structural pillars, fire exits, and uneven floor sections in older venues.

 Dance floor sizing

-A common rule is 1 sqm of dance floor per 3 guests.
-For 100 guests, that is roughly 33 sqm (a 6 x 6m square).
-For 150 guests, around 50 sqm (a 7 x 7m square).
-Do not oversize it.
-A half-empty dance floor looks far worse than a packed one, and it eats into seating space you may need.
+A common rule dictates 1 sqm of dance floor per 3 guests.
+For 100 guests, that equals 33 sqm (a 6 x 6m square).
+For 150 guests, allocate 50 sqm (a 7 x 7m square).
+Do not oversize the floor.
+A half-empty dance floor looks far worse than a packed one.
+It also eats into seating space you may need.

-Position the dance floor centrally or towards the end of the room opposite the entrance.
-Avoid putting it in a corner where it is hard to reach without walking around tables.
+Position the dance floor in the centre or towards the end of the room opposite the entrance.
+Avoid putting it in a corner.
+Guests struggle to reach corner floors without walking around tables.
+A central dance floor acts as a focal point and draws guests into the main space.

 Top table options

-Straight top table: the traditional format.
-The wedding party sits in a line facing the room.
-Formal and visible, but conversations across a long straight table are awkward, and the people at the ends can feel isolated.
+Straight top table: The traditional format puts the wedding party in a line facing the room.
+It feels formal and visible.
+Conversations across a long straight table feel awkward, and the people at the ends often feel isolated.
+You need a long, uninterrupted wall to position this table.

-Sweetheart table: a small table for the couple only.
-More intimate, better for photographs, and removes the politics of who sits at the top.
-The bridal party joins their families at guest tables, which can work well or create tension depending on the families involved.
+Sweetheart table: A small table seats the couple only.
+It feels intimate, works well for photographs, and removes the politics of seating arrangements at the top.
+The bridal party joins their families at guest tables.
+This dynamic works well or creates tension depending on the families involved.
+It frees up significant floor space at the front of the room.

-Round top table: seats the wedding party on a standard 6ft round.
-More relaxed, easier conversation, and requires no additional hire items beyond standard round tables.
-Works well for smaller weddings of 60 to 80 guests.
+Round top table: This option seats the wedding party on a standard 6ft round.
+It feels relaxed, prompts better conversation, and requires no additional hire items beyond standard round tables.
+It works well for smaller weddings of 60 to 80 guests.
+You position this table in the centre of the room or slightly offset from the dance floor.

 Practical tips

 • Get the venue floor plan before finalising your layout.
-Measure it yourself if you need to — dimensions quoted in brochures are not always accurate.
+Measure it yourself if you need to.
+Brochure dimensions often lack accuracy.

-• Leave at least 1.2m between table edges for serving staff to pass comfortably with plates.
-1.5m is better if you are expecting silver service.
+• Leave at least 1.2m between table edges for serving staff to pass with plates.
+Allow 1.5m if you expect silver service.

-• Round tables placed against a wall lose at least one seat, sometimes two, because there is no room for the chair.
+• If you place round tables against a wall, you lose at least one seat, sometimes two.
+The wall blocks room for the chair.
 Account for this when calculating guest numbers.

 • In marquees, mark tent poles on the floor plan first.
 A pole in the middle of a table run forces a layout change.
-Most hire companies include a floor plan with marquee quotes.
+Most marquee suppliers include a floor plan with their quotes.

-• Ask the venue or caterer what service direction they prefer.
-Some venues have fixed kitchen access points that dictate where tables can be placed.
+• Ask the venue or caterer about their preferred service direction.
+Some venues have fixed kitchen access points that dictate table placement.

 Linen for different table shapes

 Getting the tablecloth size right matters.
-A cloth that is too short will expose the table legs; one that is too long will pool on the floor.
+A cloth that falls short exposes the table legs.
+A long cloth pools on the floor.

-• 6ft rectangular trestle: 90" x 132" rectangular cloth — standard lap-length drop
+• 6ft rectangular trestle: 90" x 132" rectangular cloth provides a standard lap-length drop

-For long banquet tables pushed end to end, measure the full run and use overlapping cloths or a custom runner.
+For long banquet tables pushed end to end, measure the full run.
+Use overlapping cloths or a custom runner.
 Browse our linen hire range for all standard sizes.

 What our customers say